c4cs/c4cs.github.io/_commands/tools/emacs.md

 ##### Break it down

  * Set the Emacs window’s font to that specified by font.
-You will find the various X fonts in the /usr/lib/X11/fonts directory.
-Note that Emacs will only accept fixed width fonts.
-   Under the X11 Release 4 font-naming conventions, any font with the value "m" or "c" in the eleventh field of the font name is a fixed width font.
-Furthermore, fonts whose name are of the form widthxheight are generally fixed width, as is the font fixed.
-See **xlsfonts**(1) for more information.
  * When you specify a font, be sure to put a space between the switch and the font name.

 #### `emacs -geometry`